sopper1/Kaggle-Health-Insurance-Cross-Sell-Prediction/.ipynb_checkpoints/README-checkpoint.md

    * test.csv - dataset for predicting the customer's interest
    * sample_submission.csv - a sample csv that would be submitted to the competition on Kaggle

-This project will only be concerned with train.csv, which contains 381109 entries with the following data:
+This project will only be concerned with train.csv, which contains 381109 entries.
+Kaggle describes the data as follows:

 ![train.png](https://github.com/sopper1/Kaggle-Health-Insurance-Cross-Sell-Prediction/blob/master/images/train_desc.png)